Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "She doesn’t mind?"

 Ava chuckled.
-"I think she said something like… *‘thousands of people are going to see me naked anyway, what’s one more?’"*
+"I think she said something like... *‘thousands of people are going to see me naked anyway, what’s one more?’"*

 Allison snorted.
 It was exactly the kind of answer she’d have given.
 "I think I like her already."